-“Fringe benefits that are considered taxable are equal to taxable income and therefore [are] taxed as regular income,” Jorge De La Nuez, senior director of payroll, tax, and compliance at Namely, told Business News Daily.
+“Fringe benefits that are considered taxable are equal to taxable income and therefore [are] taxed as regular income,” Jorge De La Nuez, senior vice president of payroll tax – HCM at Vensure Employer Services, told Business News Daily.
 “When you receive this type of taxable fringe benefit from your employer, taxes are deducted from your paycheck and reported on your annual tax return.”

-Editor’s note: Looking for the right online payroll service for your business?
+Editor’s note: Looking for the best online payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Most fringe benefits come in the form of a product or service, as opposed to a cash payment, so they are taxed on their cash-value equivalent based on fair market value.

-“This equivalent value is taxable, just like how cash compensation is taxable, except that the employee typically enjoys the benefit in the form of a product, service or reimbursement,” said Moses Balian, HR consulting manager at Justworks.
+“This equivalent value is taxable, just like how cash compensation is taxable, except that the employee typically enjoys the benefit in the form of a product, service or reimbursement,” said Moses Balian, enablement manager for human resources at Justworks.

-Some of the most common taxable fringe benefits, according to Balian, are:
+These are some of the most common taxable fringe benefits, according to Balian:

 In some circumstances, some of these benefits may be nontaxable.
 For example, De La Nuez said that additional fringe benefits, such as reimbursements, are not taxable at the time of payment to the employee, as they have been paid with post-tax earnings.
 This can include reimbursements for gym memberships, tuition and internet connectivity.